-- Housing Resources: Eden Housing; Housing Resource Center, Community Homeless Solutions, Community Housing Improvement Systems and Planning Association (CHISPA), Housing Authority of the County of Monterey
+- Housing Resources: Eden Housing**; Housing Resource Center, Community Homeless Solutions, CHISPA**, Center for Community Advocacy, Housing Authority, MidPen**

 - Disabilities: Central Coast Center for Independent Living

-- Adult Education: Hartnell HEP; Gonzales Adult School
+- Adult Education: Hartnell College HEP; Gonzales Adult School

 - Workforce Development: Goodwill Central Coast

-- Basic Needs/Domestic Violence: Gathering for Women, Casa de Noche Buena (Community Human Services), YWCA
+- Basic Needs/Domestic Violence: Gathering for Women, Casa de Noche Buena (CHS), YWCA

-- Family Resources: Castro Plaza Family Resource Center, Pajaro Valley Prevention and Student Assistance, Monterey Office of Education
+- Family Resources: Castro Plaza Family Resource Center, Pajaro Valley Prevention and Student Assistance, Mujeres en Accion

-- Asset Building & Access to Community Services: Action Council of Monterey, Catholic Charities
+- Asset Building & Access to Community Services: Catholic Charities

-- Substance Abuse: Sun Street Centers, Prescribe Safe Initiative, Valley Health Associates
+- Substance Abuse: Sun Street Centers, Valley Health Associates

-- Counseling and Youth: Boys and Girls Clubs of Monterey County, Harmony at Home, Rancho Cielo
+- Counseling and Youth: Harmony at Home, Rancho Cielo, Boys and Girls Club

 - Utility Assistance: Central Coast Energy Services